 Very smooth surface | Rough sheet surface |

-No change is chemical composition | Chemical composition may get change |
+No change in chemical composition | Poor dimensional accuracy |

 Very thin sheets are available | Thin sheets are not possible. |